Lahore Fort: Kala Burj

 In the northwest corner of the Khilawat Khana stands the Kala Burj ("Black Pavilion").
 The pavilion is the most significant of the Jahangir-era additions to the Lahore Fort.
-The vaulted ceilings in the pavilion feature paintings in a European-influenced style of angels which symbolize the virtuosity of King Solomon, who is regarded as the ideal ruler in the Quran, and a ruler with whom Jahangir identified.
+The vaulted ceilings in the pavilion feature paintings in a European-influenced style of angels which symbolise the virtuosity of King Solomon, who is regarded as the ideal ruler in the Quran, and a ruler with whom Jahangir identified.
 Angels directing djinns are also painted on tiles in the ceiling, which also reference King Solomon.
 Kala Burj was used as a summer pavilion.

 Lal Burj

 In the northeast corner of the Khilawat Khana stands the Lal Burj ("Red Pavilion").
 Like the nearby Kala Burj, the Lal Burj was built during the reign of Jahangir, though finished during the reign of Shah Jahan.
 Octagonal in shape, the Lal Burj was used as a summer pavilion.
 It features primary windows that opened to the north to catch cool breezes.
 The interior frescoes date mostly from the Sikh era, along with the entire upper level that was also added during the Sikh era.